pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

       - time: "9:30"
         sessions:
+          - title: "Quantum Computing: Between Hope and Hype"
+            description: |
+              Professor Aaronson will provide a personal perspective on the current state and future prospects of quantum computing, addressing its implications for cryptography and the pressing question of how long current public-key cryptographic systems might remain secure.
+Following his talk, Professor Aaronson will engage in an open Q&A session, inviting discussion on any aspects of quantum computing.
+            speakers:
+              - Scott Aaronson
+            locations:
+              - plenary

+      - time: "10:00"
+        sessions:
           - title: NIST Post-Quantum Cryptography Update
             description: |
               In August 2024, the National Institute of Standards and Technology (NIST) reached a pivotal moment by releasing the first three finalized Post-Quantum Cryptography (PQC) standards: FIPS 203, FIPS 204, and FIPS 205.
 These standards mark the beginning of a new era in cryptography, designed to protect against the future threat of quantum computing.

-              In this presentation, Dr. Dustin Moody, a leading mathematician at NIST, will provide an in-depth update on the newly established FIPS PQC standards.
+              In this presentation, Mr. Andrew Regenscheid, Manager Cryptographic Technology Group at NIST, will provide an in-depth update on the newly established FIPS PQC standards.
 He will also discuss the ongoing efforts to standardize additional cryptographic algorithms, ensuring preparedness for potential vulnerabilities in the current standards.

               Mr. Bill Newhouse, a cybersecurity engineer and Project Lead at the NIST National Cybersecurity Center of Excellence (NCCoE), will explain the urgency of transitioning to these new quantum-resistant cryptographic standards.
 He will also share practical strategies and best practices to facilitate the migration from existing public-key cryptographic systems to these next-generation standards.
             speakers:
               - Bill Newhouse
-              - Dustin Moody
+              - Andrew Regenscheid
             youtube:
             presentation:
             locations:
               - plenary

-      - time: "10:30"
+      - time: "11:00"
         title: Break
         sponsor:

-      - time: "11:00"
+      - time: "11:30"
         sessions:
-          - title: "Strategies for Transitioning to Future-Proof Cryptography"
+          - title: Transitioning National Security Systems to a Post Quantum Future
             description: |
-              This panel will bring together industry leaders from the **Financial**, **Mobile**, **Healthcare**, and **Aviation** sectors to discuss the critical transition to post-quantum cryptography (PQC).
-Panelists from leading banks, the GSMA Association, DirectTrust, and other key stakeholders will explore the growing threat posed by quantum computing to traditional cryptographic systems.
-They will discuss the unique challenges each industry faces in adopting quantum-resistant solutions, including technical, regulatory, and operational hurdles.
-Key topics will include the current state of readiness, strategies for smooth transitions, the role of standards bodies, and collaborative efforts across industries.
-The discussion will also address timelines, cost considerations, and the importance of future-proofing critical infrastructure to ensure security in a post-quantum world.
+              In this presentation, Dr. Morgan Stern, Senior Subject Matter Expert on Quantum-Resistant Cryptography within the National Security Agency (NSA)'s Cybersecurity Directorate, will discuss the NSA's approach to transitioning National Security Systems to a post-quantum future.
+Dr. Stern will highlight key strategies, challenges, and milestones in preparing for the quantum threat, ensuring secure and resilient systems for national defense.
-            track: Panel dicussion
+            track:
             speakers:
-              - Lory Thorpe
-              - Jaime Gómez García
-              - Scott Stuewe
+              - Morgan Stern
             locations:
               - plenary